dorukerel3/Rubber-Ducky-ESP32/README.md

 # Rubber-Ducky-ESP32 (Silicon Ghost)

 A custom **ESP32-S3** based hardware testing and **HID (Human Interface Device)** emulation tool, packaged in a footprint that closely resembles a standard USB flash drive.
-Developed as an independent hardware research project, the primary objective was to explore PCB design, microcontroller architecture, and rapid manufacturing processes end to end from schematic capture through production-ready fabrication files.
+Developed as an independent hardware research project, the primary objective was to explore PCB design, microcontroller architecture, and rapid manufacturing processes end to end, from schematic capture through production-ready fabrication files.
 The board operates as a programmable USB device capable of emulating keyboard and mouse input while providing substantial onboard storage for executing complex payloads and scripts.

 ---